jkusita/Place-Lister/README.md

 # Place-Lister
-Displays the name of the place and what you need to do at that place.
+Reminds you what you need to do at a particular place.

+# This is my first personal project.